bkimminich/it-security-lecture/slides/02-03-injection.md

 <!-- -->

 * Perform **White List Input Validation** on all user supplied input
-* Enforce Least Privileges for the application‘s DB user
+* Enforce Least Privileges for the application's DB user

 ---